JensKnipper/personal-blog/_posts/2020-05-01-traefik-http-to-https-redirect.md

 ### Container configuration
 If we would now add a container we could see the redirect in action.
 We can just use a simple whoami service which displays information about the user accessing it.
 As all the traffic is redirected to `websecure`, there is no need to setup a router for the `web` entrypoint.
-TLS has to be set to true to enable transport encryption.
+TLS, which is the successor of SSL, has to be set to true to enable transport encryption.
 Type in the urls `http://whoami.localhost` and `https://whoami.localhost` and you will see that you allways end up accessing the service via HTTPS.

 {% highlight yaml %}